NXP handles the assignment of Chip UIDs during the manufacturing process before the chips are inserted into the cards.

-The decimal value (e.g 1567935364 )is a conversion of the true hexadecimal value.
+The decimal value (e.g 1567935364 ) is a conversion of the native hexadecimal value.
+You can see in the attached document Mifare UID Handling AN10927 in the introduction section 1.

-This number can vary in length so if we supply a box of cards some UID's may be longer than others when viewed as a decimal value.
+A 4 Byte NXP Mifare UID always has 4 Bytes.
+However, when the 4 Byte UID is viewed in decimal the number can vary in length so if we supply a box of cards some UID's may be longer than others when viewed as a decimal value.

 Was this article helpful?